 We continually work to make Rice Business an academic home where every student feels valued, known and cared for.
 As the organizational home of student-led and student-directed groups, we have a special role in fostering that environment of inclusion and belonging.”

-Executive Director of the Student Program Office
+Executive Director of the Office of Academic Programs and Student Experience

 Rice Business also works closely with Reaching Out, the international association for LGBT+ MBA students and alumni.
 Its annual ROMBA conference convenes LGBT+ business school students and is the largest gathering of its kind in the world.